The Origin of Gravity

 NOTE:

-The concept of the Basic Model of Matter was first presented at the Spring Conference of the German Physical Society (Deutsche Physikalische Gesellschaft) on 24 March 2000 in Dresden by Albrecht Giese.
+The concept of mass-independent gravitation was first presented at the Spring Conference of the German Physical Society (Deutsche Physikalische Gesellschaft) on 5 March 2005 in Berlin by Albrecht Giese.

 Comments are welcome.